orsanakbaba/brein-time-utilities/docs/StoreCachePersist.md

     tree.saveToFile(new File("/path/to/my/persisted/intervalTree.bin"));

     /*
-     * Just reload the tree from file, but specify the persistor (which is not
+     * Just reload the tree from file and specify the persistor (it's information is not
      * peristed within the file).
      */
     final IntervalTree reloadedTree = IntervalTreeBuilder.newBuilder()